wasi-shah/Docker-AKS/AKS DevOps/How to create custom Self-hosted Windows agents/Readme.md

 --replace - replace the agent in a pool.
 If another agent is listening by the same name, it will start failing with a conflict

 ```
+# Stop the agent on Windows

+if you want to stop the agent, you can end the task for Agent.Listener.exe in Task Manager.

 Self hosted agent Maintenance job
 ```